 Note that some light sources have different intensities for continuous and flashed modes (e.g. LED).
 Therefore, when the measurement of luminous intensity against angle is carried out with a continuous light source, the intensity measured for a given angle will be different than when the light source is flashing.
 In this case, intensity against time may be measured in both modes, ensuring the light source reaches stability in each mode, at the same angular reference (e.g. datum).
-The ratio of continuous intensity to flashing (peak or effective) intensity may be calculated and used to scale the 10th percentile figure.
+Through the ratio of continuous intensity of the beacon light at the same angular position to flashing (peak or effective) intensity, the effective luminous intensity at the 10th percentile can be calculated correspondingly .
 The rhythmic character used during the measurement of intensity against time should be reported with the effective intensity value.